 Award-winning pianist Nikos Kokkinis (BMus (hons), LRAM, MMus, PGDip) has worked in Britain as a teacher and pianist for many years after studying at the Royal Welsh College of Music and Drama and the Royal Academy of Music on scholarships.
 Nikos has specialised in piano solo performance with Greece’s and Britain’s greatest teachers and pedagogues.

 He has worked as a piano teacher at the Hendon School in London for eight years, and as an accompanist for the London Studio Center and the Highgate School.
 Beyond that, Nikos had been a regular examinations accompanist for the Cecchetti International Society of Ballet in London and pianist for the Teacher’s Course for the Imperial Society of Teachers of Dancing.

-He has performed extensively art song, and has in his repertoire complete song cycles by the main composers of lieder.
+He has performed extensively art song, and has in his repertoire complete song cycles by the main exponents of lied.

 Now, based in Crete, in addition to teaching the piano at the Heraklion Conservatoire, he performs with singers, orchestras, instrumentalists and other ensembles, both for examinations and for concerts.
 He accompanies at the piano the Children’s Choir, the Youth Choir, and the Mixed Choir of the Heraklion Municipality.